Debt consolidation can lower your monthly payments, but can it also lower your credit score?

 What is Debt Consolidation?

-Debt consolidation is a technique that combines multiple debt payments into a single monthly payment with better repayment terms.
+Debt consolidation is a technique that combines multiple debt payments into a single monthly payment, hopefully with better repayment terms.

 Usually, that includes: